-Thomas Alva Edison (1847-1931) was a world-famous American inventor and businessman, nicknamed "The Wizard of Menlo Park" by the press.
-Edison made his first invention, a type of stock ticker, when he was only 22.
+Thomas Alva Edison (February 11, 1847 – October 18, 1931) was a world-famous American inventor and businessman, nicknamed "The Wizard of Menlo Park" by the press.
+Edison received his first patent, a type of stock ticker, when he was only 22.
 By the time he died, 1,093 inventions were patented to him, which was the record for several decades.

 Born in Milan, Ohio, he moved with his family to Port Huron, Michigan, when he was young.
 As a child, Edison's inquisitive mind wasn't challenged by his school work and his teachers called him "difficult."
 He may also have been affected by undiagnosed hearing loss after a bout of scarlet fever, which could have given them the misimpression that he was ignoring them intentionally.
 His mother Nancy (a former schoolteacher) pulled him out to home school him, and when he was twelve he started working.
 Edison was thus largely self-taught.
 Throughout life he disliked lectures because he could hardly hear what the presenter was saying, so instead he voraciously read books.